Sectional Time Management Tips for CAT 2021

 CAT has a sectional time limit, which means each section needs to be completed in 40 minutes.
 Due to the sectional time, limit candidates cannot switch to the other section.
 As per past years trend, the sequence is VARC, DILR and QA.

 When one starts to solve questions from any section, they should take a look throughout the section and try to mark which one they will attempt first.
 Candidates can select such questions on the basis of their strength or interest level or the difficulty level of the section.

-While taking questions form RC or DILR section always read passages or questions thoroughly.
-Through this candidates get an idea of what set or passages holds in it.
+While taking questions to form the RC or DILR section always read passages or questions thoroughly.
+Through this candidates get an idea of what set or passages hold in it.

 If in case, any particular question is taking more than your estimated time then it is better to skip such a question and solve it later if the sectional time limit permits.